jadenl99/JPCP-tool/README.md

 ### Output
 Registration data will be stored in the database.
 ### Instructions for Running
 * On the root, top level directory, run `python app.py`.
 Fill out the form on the top.
 For the `select directory`, select your `<data>` folder.
 Then navigate to the slab registration panel and fill out the form.
+Wait for registration to complete, then close and rerun the application to move on to the slab classification phase (this is necessary to trigger an update).

 ## Step 4: Slab Classification
 ### Setting up the File System